manan012/Git-GitHub-workshop/README.md

 # Git-GitHub-workshop
 Submission of the attendees

-**Add Folder name: your enrollment and folder should include any code file**
+**Add a Folder in this repo and name it by your enrollment and folder should include any code file**